VladimirMakeev/D2ModdingToolset/README.md

 - Fixes AI targeting for shatter attacks where it assumes that armored targets always stay armored, even if their armor is already shattered;
 - Fixes AI targeting where it incorrectly calculates effective HP of armored targets, getting significantly lower values than intended;
 - Fixes incorrect function of transform-self attack in cases where its alternative attack targets allies (heal, summon, etc.);
+- Fixes an issue with transform-other attack where it selects melee vs ranged transform based on attacker position rather than on target position;
 - Removes persistent target highlighting for transform-self attack (circle animations for all possible targets on the ground), so it no longer interferes with highlighting for targets that are actually going to be affected by the attack;
 - Fixes missing modifiers of alternative attacks (![demo video](https://user-images.githubusercontent.com/5180699/125460215-144ef648-5497-4674-b9d6-ac7d2fa95125.mp4));
 - Fixes unit transformation (doppelganger, lower-level, transform-self/other attacks) to include HP modifiers into current hp recalculation, thus unit is not getting "damaged" upon transforming (![demo video](https://user-images.githubusercontent.com/5180699/156921183-b1f4748d-cb4f-40c8-a9b1-b911e9cc91dd.mp4));